 Candidates must complete their practica within the school boards with which we have partnerships.
 These boards are the District School Board of Niagara, the Niagara Catholic District School Board, the Hamilton-Wentworth District School Board, the Hamilton-Wentworth Catholic District School Board, the Halton District School Board, the Halton Catholic District School Board, the Grand Erie District School Board, the Peel District School Board, the Dufferin-Peel District School Board and designated schools within these boards.
 Any arrangements with outside boards must be made through your Faculty Advisors and the Out-of-Region Coordinator, and is conditional upon their approval.

-The Department of Teacher Education will not to place candidates in schools where they have personal contacts due to potential conflicts of interest.
+The Department of Educational Studies will not to place candidates in schools where they have personal contacts due to potential conflicts of interest.

 Yes, you can.
 Upon acceptance into the Teacher Education Program candidates will be asked what school system they would like to practice teach in (Public or Catholic).
 That information is taken into consideration when candidates are placed in the Public or Catholic Cohort Groups.
 Once candidates are placed in Catholic Cohort Groups they complete their practica in the Catholic school system.